macro187/nugit/readme.md

             Command-specific options and arguments

 Commands
 ========

-    help
-        Display command line usage information
+    restore [--exact]
+        Restore dependencies

+        Restore the sequence of Git repositories recorded in .nugit.lock to the specified commits.
+Repositories are cloned as necessary and checked out to the recorded commits.
+Repositories already present and checked out to the recorded commits OR NEWER are left as-is to allow dependencies to evolve in parallel during development.
+Use the --exact switch to always check out the exact recorded versions of dependencies.

+        If .nugit.lock is not present, this command behaves like the update command.

+        --exact
+            When using dependency information from .nugit.lock, always check out the exact recorded versions of dependencies.

+            This is desirable on build servers, when building releases, or in any other situation where the exact recorded dependency graph is desired.

     update
-        Restore dependencies listed in .nugit

-        Recursively clone and/or checkout repositories and commits listed in .nugit, recording the exact sequence and commit identifiers in .nugit.lock

-    restore
-        Restore dependencies listed in .nugit.lock or .nugit

-        If .nugit.lock is present, clone and/or checkout the exact repositories and commits recorded in it

-        If .nugit.lock is not present, same as the update command
+        Update dependencies

+        Recursively restore the Git repositories recorded in .nugit to the specified versions.
+Repositories are cloned as necessary and checked out to the recorded versions (or master if not specified).
+The sequence of repositories and exact commit identifiers is recorded in .nugit.lock so future restore commands can recreate the exact same graph of dependencies regardless of changes that may have occurred.

+    install
+        Include Visual Studio projects from all required repositories in the current repository's Visual Studio solution, organised into folders by repository name

     clone <url> [<version>]
-        Clone a repository into the current workspace and restore its required repositories as per the restore command
+        Clone a repository into the current workspace and restore its dependencies per the update command

         <url>
             URL of the Git repository to clone